The Pupil Premium at St Thomas More Catholic Academy

 This year Pupil Premium students have achieved many positive results in their GCSEs (August 2020).
 These results are in line with the new GCSE grading 1-9 system, and show significant improvement in the basics compared to the previous academic year’s results.
 This is due to the focus on quality first teaching, curriculum sequencing and the wide range of strategies and interventions that have taken place to support disadvantaged students.

 Pupils are eligible for the Pupil Premium if certain criteria are met.
 These are:

 The funds are used to support the pupils in a variety of ways including academic and non-academic areas.
 A detailed financial plan is produced each year outlining the different ways in which funds are allocated to support education.
 These are explained in full on the Pupil Premium Strategy 2020/21 which is available on our website.

 How do we use Pupil Premium Funds at our school?

 What to do next?

-If your child does qualify for the Pupil premium you will received a letter regarding this.
-A link to the letter is also available on the school website, please see the Pupil Premium infomation Letter.
+If your child does qualify for the Pupil Premium, you will receive a letter regarding this.
+A link to the letter is also available on the school website, please see the Pupil Premium Information Letter.

-The documents below detail the Pupil Premium Plan for St Thomas More Catholic Academy:
+The document below detail the Pupil Premium Plan for St Thomas More Catholic Academy: